Duna Federico Kirbus

 The Duna Federico Kirbus is the highest sand dune in the world, located in the northwest of Argentina, in the Catamarca Province.
-It has a height of 1,230 metres (4,035 ft), the dune is taller than the highest point of 53 UN-recognised sovereign states.
+It has a height of 1,230 metres (4,035 ft), making it taller than the highest point of 53 UN-recognised sovereign states.
 It is part of the Bolsón de Fiambalá, a semicircular sand valley.

-The dune is named after Argentinian journalist and researcher Federico Kirbus, who discovered its real height.
+The dune is named after Argentine journalist and researcher Federico Kirbus, who discovered its real height.